- The Washington Times - Thursday, February 12, 2026

 Advertisement

-Ms. Gabbard, in her statement, said that in June 2025, she became aware of the complaint filed with Biden-era Inspector General Tamara Johnson.
-She was later succeeded by Trump-named Inspector General Christopher Fox.
+Ms. Gabbard said in her statement that she became aware in June of the complaint filed with Biden-era Inspector General Tamara Johnson.
+Ms. Johnson was succeeded by Inspector General Christopher Fox, appointed by Mr. Trump.

 “Neither Biden-era IC Inspector General Tamara Johnson nor current IC Inspector General Christoper Fox found the complaint to be credible,” Ms. Gabbard stated.

-With that finding, there was no legal requirement that the report needed to be rushed to Congress.
-Because the complainant included highly classified info, it had to be kept in a safe.
+With that finding, there was no legal requirement to rush the report to Congress.
+Because the complainant included highly classified information, it had to be kept in a safe.

-Then Ms. Gabbard learned that the whistleblower notified Congress.
-That required her to establish guidance for sending it to the so-called “Gang of 8,” the congressional Republican and Democratic leaders privy to top secret info.
+Ms. Gabbard then learned that the whistleblower had notified Congress.
+That required her to establish guidance for sending it to the “Gang of Eight,” the congressional Republican and Democratic leaders privy to top-secret information.

 Advertisement